 (Anyone else buy a course they regret?
 Ha!)

-I’ve been a full-time freelancer for nearly 4 years.
-Prior to that I ran this blog, and my freelance writing career, as a side hustle for 2 years.
-So to say I’ve been doing this freelance thing for awhile is a bit of an understatement.
+I’ve been a full-time self-employed for 4 years.
+And prior to that I ran this blog and my freelance writing career as a side hustle for 2 years.
+So to say I’ve been doing this freelance thing for awhile is a bit of an understatement. 😉

-Even with all that experience behind me, not to mention the 11 years I spent working as a small business bookkeeper, I was not prepared for the what the freelance finance world would bring.
+Even with all that experience behind me, not to mention the 11 years I spent working as a small business bookkeeper, I was not prepared for the what the small business financing world would bring.

-In fact, (confession time) I absolutely HATED my financial situation up until this year.
+In fact, (confession time) I absolutely HATED my financial situation up until about a year ago.
+Why?
 I could never seem to get ahead, and I no matter how hard I tried, I couldn’t find the right solution.

 Let’s break this down.
-In the past, I had enough to pay the bills and keep my business afloat without issue, but I still ended up taking on more debt and not making headway with other goals.
+In the past, I had enough to pay the bills and keep my business afloat (usually without issue), but I still ended up taking on more debt and not making headway with other financial goals.

-I could only save about $50 a month towards my retirement account.
+I could only save between $25-50 a month into my retirement account.
 The basics were covered, but my goal of financial independence still seems a very long way away.